timesize/snappyhourrefactor/README.md

 User Story:

-An aggregator dedicated solely to locating drinks at reduced prices.
+An aggregator dedicated solely to locating drinks at reduced price.
 It will indicate the place, atmosphere, and window of time for deals, and last but not least, the deals.

 -Initially will have only search and information presented.